realm/SwiftLint/README.md

 Run `swiftlint` in the directory containing the Swift files to lint.
 Directories will be searched recursively.

+## Rules

+There are only a small number of rules currently implemented, but we hope the Swift community (that's you!) will contribute more over time.
+Pull requests are encouraged.

+The rules that *are* currently implemented are mostly there as a starting point and are subject to change.

+See the <Source/SwiftLintFramework/Rules> directory to see the currently implemented rules.

 ## License

 MIT licensed.